-On December 30, 2022, the EPA and the Army Corps of Engineers announced a final rule revising the definition of WOTUS.71 The Rule defines WOTUS to include: (i) traditional navigable waters, the territorial seas, and interstate waters; (ii) impoundments of WOTUS; (iii) tributaries to traditional navigable waters, the territorial seas, interstate waters, impoundments when the tributaries meet either the relatively permanent standard or the significant nexus standard; (iv) wetlands, including jurisdictional adjacent wetlands; and (v) intrastate lakes and ponds, streams, or wetlands that meet either the relatively permanent standard or the significant nexus standard.72 The rule became effective on March 20, 2023, except that, due to preliminary injunctions issued in court proceedings challenging the rule, the rule did not become effective in 26 states, including PJM states Indiana, Ohio, Tennessee, Virginia, West Virginia, and Kentucky.
+waters; (ii) impoundments of WOTUS; (iii) tributaries to traditional navigable waters, the territorial seas, interstate waters, impoundments when the tributaries meet either the relatively permanent standard or the significant nexus standard; (iv) wetlands, including jurisdictional adjacent wetlands; and (v) intrastate lakes and ponds, streams, or wetlands that meet either the relatively permanent standard or the significant nexus standard.71 The rule became effective on March 20, 2023, except that, due to preliminary injunctions issued in court proceedings challenging the rule, the rule did not become effective in 26 states, including PJM states Indiana, Ohio, Tennessee, Virginia, West Virginia, and Kentucky.

-On May 25, 2023, a decision of U.S. Supreme Court held that "jurisdiction over an adjacent wetland under the CWA" requires "first, ... a relatively permanent body of water connected to traditional interstate navigable waters ... and second, that the wetland has a continuous surface connection with that water, making it difficult to determine where the 'water' ends and the 'wetland' begins."73 The Court's definition of adjacent wetlands significantly reduced the range of waters meeting that definition compared to the range covered in the December 30, 2022 rule.
+On May 25, 2023, a decision of U.S. Supreme Court held that "jurisdiction over an adjacent wetland under the CWA" requires "first, ... a relatively permanent body of water connected to traditional interstate navigable waters ... and second, that the wetland has a continuous surface connection with that water, making it difficult to determine where the 'water' ends and the 'wetland' begins."72 The Court's definition of adjacent wetlands significantly reduced the range of waters meeting that definition compared to the range covered in the December 30, 2022 rule.
+On August 29, 2023, the EPA issued a final rule modifying its 2022 rule to define adjacent wetlands consistent with the Supreme Court holding, and it became effective on September 8, 2023.73